Top glamping spots in Queensland

 Other activities include canoeing and cruising on Clancy’s Lagoon.
-Choose from three deluxe ensuite African-style safari tents or two ensuite eco cabins.
-In the safari cabin, you’ve event got your own fridge.
+Choose from three deluxe ensuite African-style safari tents or two ensuite eco-cabins.
+In the safari cabin, you’ve even got your own fridge.
 Perfect really, for chilling the champagne to take to this glamp-site’s heated spa set in the bush.

 For those who like to throw in a bit of Robinson remoteness with their glamping, look no further than Haggerstone Island, 600 kilometres north of Cairns in Cape York.
 There are only seven structures on the island and that’s counting the jetty.
 Not that you’ll be slumming it by any measure.
 Select from the Lagoon Hut, the Kwila Hut, the Beach Hut, or the newest hut House Mawu, each of which come with little luxuries.
 Spend lazy days fishing, sand boarding, bird watching or snorkelling.

 Agnes Water Beach Holidays